Have you noticed the days getting longer? Every morning the sky is a bit brighter, and the sun is gaining strength. Spring is officially here!

-We all know that spring is the season for deep-cleaning your home.
-After being cooped up for the dark months, it’s time to wipe away the dirt and dust, and open our homes (and our minds) for the summer months to come.
+all know that spring is the season for deep-cleaning your home (well, you might have started before the Lunar New Year).
+After being cooped up for the dark months, it’s time to wipe away the dirt and dust and open our homes (and our minds) for the coming summer months.

-In the time of CoViD-19, where we are all practicing social distancing and spending most of our time inside, cleaning your home is more important than ever.
-Especially because you can’t disinfect surfaces without cleaning them first!
-Read our blog on how to disinfect correctly, and which natural alternatives there are to chemical disinfectants.
+Also, between cold and flu season and the grey weather, spending most of our time inside, cleaning your home is more important than ever, mainly because you can’t disinfect surfaces without cleaning them first!
+Read our blog on how to disinfect correctly and which natural alternatives there are to chemical disinfectants.

 So it’s vital to get ready beforehand.
 Here are the tasks to do now so that spring cleaning will go over quickly, easily and without a hitch!

 Everyone should declutter their home at least once a year.
-Research suggests that decluttering our homes can help our mental health by allowing us to focus on what’s important and relax, leading to reduced stress and anxiety levels.
+Research suggests that decluttering our homes can help our mental health by allowing us to focus on what’s important and relax, reducing stress and anxiety levels.

-Furthermore, when decluttering in preparation for spring cleaning, it is vital that we go through our belongings and remove everything that’s unnecessary - clothes we haven’t worn in 6 months or more, toys that are not being played with any longer, unnecessary kitchen utensils and all damaged/expired items.
+Furthermore, when decluttering in preparation for spring cleaning, we must go through our belongings and remove everything unnecessary.
+It can be clothes we haven’t worn in 6 months or more, toys that are not being played with any longer, unnecessary kitchen utensils and all damaged/expired items.
 Whatever is still in good shape could be sold or donated.

-You can also invite your children to help you or tackle their own rooms.
+You can invite your children to help you or/and tackle their rooms.
 Depending on their age, supervision might be needed.

 Going through our possessions and decluttering them will help us get the house into order, and we won’t have as much to clean in spring cleaning.
 Here are some areas to tackle: